kazango/jellyfin-plugin-home-sections/README.md

 The sections that are new for this plugin (and most likely the reason you would use this plugin in the first place) are outlined here:

+- Latest Movies/TV Shows
+    - These are movies/shows that have recently aired (or released) rather than when they were added to your library.

 - Because You Watched
 	- Very similar to Netflix's "because you watched" section, a maximum of 5 of these will appear when the section is enabled
 <img src="https://raw.githubusercontent.com/IAmParadox27/jellyfin-plugin-home-sections/refs/heads/main/screenshots/because-you-watched.png" alt="Because You Watched Preview" />